Rialma

-Location and Geography
+Location and geography

 Rialma is located across the Rio das Almas from Ceres on the important interstate highway BR-153, which links Anápolis to Belém.
 It was created as part of the urban area of Ceres, which was also created as the Colônia Nacional Agrícola de Goiás.
 It is part of the Ceres Microregion.

 The distance to Goiânia is 182 km.
 Highway connections are made by GO-080 / Nerópolis / São Francisco de Goiás / BR-153 / Jaraguá / Rianápolis.
-Rialma is 19 km. north of Rianápolis.
-See Seplan for the complete list.
+Rialma is 19 km north of Rianápolis.

 The municipality has boundaries with Nova Glória in the north; Santa Isabel, Goiás in the east; Rianápolis and Uruana in the south; Carmo do Rio Verde in the southeast; and Ceres in the west.

 The climate is moist tropical.
 The most important river is the Rio das Almas, which has its source near Cocalzinho de Goiás and flows north to enter the massive Serra da Mesa reservoir, which dams up the Maranhão River.